The Medicines Patent Pool is looking for a new Board Member

 - Enters into, executes and/or authorises the execution of agreements as required to carry out the purposes of the Foundation.

 More information on the roles and responsibilities of the Governance Board and its procedures is available in the Statutes and in the By-laws of MPP at https://medicinespatentpool.org/who-we-are/statutes-by-laws-policies

 3. Required profile of skills and expertise

 In addition to the skills associated with the core responsibilities to be performed by the Governance Board collectively, MPP is actively seeking a Board Member with a Government/Public sector profile.
-The ideal candidate will bring extensive experience in health policy and access to medicines issues, particularly at a high government level.
+The ideal candidate will bring extensive experience in health policy and excellent understanding of access to medicines issues, particularly at a high government level.
 Envisioned as a proactive participant in forums addressing access to medicines issues, this Board Member is expected to leverage their network and professional platforms to advocate for the MPP model and its mission.
-A good understanding of issues surrounding intellectual property rights and of the MPP model to improve access to affordable and appropriate essential medicines in LMICs.
-Experience in research & development would be desirable.
-Candidates from LMICs are strongly encouraged to apply.
+A good understanding of the MPP model to improve access to affordable and appropriate essential medicines in LMICs would be essential.

 4. Additional information

 Governance Board members serve in their personal capacity and appointments are made in accordance with article 7.2 of the MPP’s Statutes.
 Board members have to abide by MPP general policies.
 More on MPP policies: https://medicinespatentpool.org/who-we-are/statutes-by-laws-policies/

 5. Time commitment

-Board members serve a two-year term renewable twice.
+Board members serve a three-year term renewable twice.
 The work of the Governance Board is supported by four sub-committees and Board members are generally asked to serve on two committees each.
-Committees usually meet twice a year ahead of Board meetings for approximately 1-2 hours.
-Face to face two-days Board meetings are normally convened twice a year.
+Committees usually meet virtually twice a year ahead of Board meetings for approximately 1-2 hours.
+Board meetings are normally convened twice a year.
 The May Board meeting usually takes place face-to-face (all expenses paid) while the November Board meeting takes place virtually.
-Teleconferences may be organised in between as required.
+Teleconferences may be organised in between, as required.

 6. Application process

-To apply please send your CV and covering letter outlining your relevant experience, expertise and interest in joining the Board to firstname.lastname@example.org with the subject “Governance Board candidate nomination – Governance/Public Sector profile”.
+To apply please send your CV and cover letter outlining your relevant experience, expertise and interest in joining the Board to firstname.lastname@example.org with the subject “Governance Board candidate nomination – Governance/Public Sector profile”.
 We encourage interested candidates to apply at their earliest convenience, as we will be considering applications on an ongoing basis.
 The first round of review is scheduled for the first half of February 2024.
 You may also suggest someone in writing to the same email address and using the same subject line.